fs7744/DataAccess/README.md

 DataAccess is a c# project for sql data mapping to object, like dapper

-DataAccess is for net core , so it base on netstandard1.3
+DataAccess is for net core , and now it base on netstandard2.0

 ## db supports
 DataAccess base on ado.net, so you can use blow db :